It will come as no surprise that the North American sports market is expected to reach $73.5 billion by 2019.

 What is less known, however, is the way contactless technologies like Radio Frequency Identification (RFID) are being used for live sports events.

-Here we explain 14 applications that sports event managers, sports-tech companies and brand agencies can utilise RFID for game-changing results.
+Here we explain 14 applications of RFID technology for sports to guide event managers, sports-tech companie, brands, and agencies in utilizing the technology for game-changing results.

 1. Access Control & Fraud Prevention